 Miguel hasn’t directed a feature he’s written since his first film, Star Maps back in 1997.
 He co-writes Duck Butter with Search Party TV star and indie darling Alia Shawkat.
 Shot in 9 days and called an experimental comedy, Alia has described it about two girls who meet and decide to spend 24 hours together, and they have to have an orgasm every hour.
 Really excited about this one!

-**** The next couple filmmakers were not born in the U.S. but their voices and experiences have been significantly shaped within the U.S.
+**** The next couple filmmakers were not born in the U.S. but their voices have been significantly shaped within the U.S.

 ALL ABOUT NINA written and directed by Eva Vives.